Matthias Schuell former Baal member goes solo

 So what are your views on the Danish electronic scene?

 – I think that the people here are more focused on the quality of the music, and that they put their heart to it.
 I know the musicscene in Munich and Berlin.
 For them it is more about fame and they try to go the easy way to it.
 For me as far I’ve come to know CPH DEEP they want to make good quality stuff.
 That’s pretty different and impressive.
 They spend a lot of time and effort.
 Especially in Berlin I had the impressions that guys would make a simple track and be succesful as soon as possible and they don’t care how the result would sound in 5 years.
 I think that is not what people around me in Denmark want.
 They want to create lasting music.

 – Yes, exactly.
 It’s hard to put this in English..

 – (Matthias makes fun of our difficult Danish pronounciation) how was my try?

 – I know some Danish.
 Tillykke!
 What was the question again?

 – The output is really high quality.
 That’s my opinion.

 How do you view CPH DEEP?

-- My view is, it IS the Copenhagen scene.
+– My view is, it IS the Copenhagen scene.
 This is what’s going on in Copenhagen.
 There’s Culture Box and CPH DEEP.
 And I’ve never been to Culture Box.
 It’s hard because I always only stay with the guys and they visit me in Berlin, so my Danish universe is pretty narrow.
 I don’t go here alone to go to Culture Box.
-I am very narrowminded… Haha.
+I am very narrowminded in that way.